Anxiety is one of the most common mental health problems in NZ with around 15% of New Zealanders suffering from an anxiety disorder.

 Some things you can do yourself to help with anxiety are:

 - Exercise – Exercise has many benefits including helping calm your body & regulate the nervous system

 - Eliminating stimulating foods from your diet – e.g. caffeine and excess sugar.

 - Try to get enough good quality sleep

 - Ask for help when you need it

 I personally suffered from anxiety since I was a kid.
-As an adult I decided to address this and I found two therapies to be most effective.
-NLP (Neuro Linguistic Programming) & CST (Craniosacral Therapy).
+As an adult I decided to address this and I found a few therapies to be most effective – Counselling, NLP (Neuro Linguistic Programming) & Craniosacral Therapy (CST).

 Craniosacral Therapy is excellent at calming the nervous system.
 Regardless of the cause, when you are feeling anxious, your nervous system is “fired up”.
 Mainly because the nervous system perceiving a threat and goes into a mild fight or flight mode.
 Now fight or flight mode is a good thing if you are actually being chased by a bear and need to react.
 However, it is designed to be a temporary state.
 Anxiety sufferers operate partially in this mode all the time and during panic attacks we are often at 100%.
 The more we stay in this mode, the more the nervous system learns to get into that mode.
 This is very fatiguing on our bodies & not good for our health in the long term.